tarang21/vending-machine/README.md

 ### States

+Each of these structs **implements the `State` interface** (all four methods: `insertMoney`, `selectProduct`, `dispensedProduct`, `returnChange`).
+If even one method is missing, Go will not let you assign it to `VendingMachine.State`.

 - **MoneyInsertedState** — accept cash, then move to selection
 - **ProductSelectionState** — pick a product if there is enough money and stock
 - **ProductDispensedState** — vend the item and return change

+Actions that do not apply in that state still need a method (print a message).
+That is how every state stays “linked” to the same interface.

 `VendingMachine` forwards each call to whatever `State` is current: